Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 FORPEX is a Czech family firm established in 1993.
 FORPEX specialises in printing.
 FORPEX was in the past rather succesful, but nowadays with lower demands for printed materials the family focuses on other businesses.
 The family has established other rather succesful firm and FORPEX was left behind.
 The business is running, but needs some face-lifting including a new web-page.

-USER STORIES:
+### USER STORIES:

-The owners of the firm expect from the new web-page:
+#### The owners of the firm expect from the new web-page:
 - mainly display, that the firm exists, business still runs
 - because the firm works with prints and design, the web-page must present certain level of design qualities
 - based on their experience, they need to talk to the (potential) clients or exchange emails, they do not want any web-form, questionaire etc., they want client to call them or write a direct email
-- their clients are usually banks and state officess so the web-page shoud be visualy down-to-earth, representing more stability and realiability than creativity and pioneering
+- their clients are usually banks and state officess so the web-page should be visualy down-to-earth, representing more stability and realiability than creativity and pioneering
 - it is clear, that at the moment the other businesses of the owners have priority, so the webpage can not demand any maintanence or activity from the family members

-From this web-page the user (potentional client) should:
+#### From this web-page the user (potentional client) should:
 - learn the basic information about FORPEX and fields of its expertise,
 - get a feeling, that the firm has an eye for design and looks stabile and reliable,
 - get simple and direct way of contacting with the firm - phone, email